db-EV/ZoePHP/README.md

 ## Usage instructions
 * Add a file "config-private.php" to the folder that contains index.php
 * If you work from github, make sure "config-private.php" is in .gitignore (should be already)
-* Add the below block to config-private.php and edit accordingly
+* Add the below block to config-private.php and edit accordingly before you run the script for the first time
 ```
 //Name for your Renault Zoe (shows as heading)
 $zoename = 'Renault Zoe';